trek-view/basecamp/_posts/2020-10-30-map-the-paths-hall-of-fame.md

 <img class="img-fluid" src="/assets/images/blog/2020-10-30/map-the-paths-hall-of-fame.jpg" alt="Map the Paths Hall of Fame" title="Map the Paths Hall of Fame" />

-As such, today I'd like to announce the [Map the Paths Hall of Fame](https://www.mapthepaths.com/hall-of-fame/), where those making significant contributions to our mission to inspire people to explore the world will be highlighted.
+Today I'd like to announce the [Map the Paths Hall of Fame](https://www.mapthepaths.com/hall-of-fame/), where those making significant contributions to our mission to inspire people to explore the world will be highlighted.

 Thanks for your continued support trekkers!
 See you in the Hall of Fame soon!